Tiger Balm: History

+In 2024, Tiger Balm became an official regional partner of FC Bayern Munich for China, Malaysia, Singapore, Thailand, and Vietnam for four years.

 Composition

-The remainder is a petroleum jelly and paraffin base.
+The base comprises petroleum jelly and paraffin wax.
 The packaging label states that the active ingredients are menthol and camphor.

-The original Tiger Balm Red and Tiger Balm White have 25% of camphor.
+The camphor concentration varies by country of sale; as of November 2023, Tiger Balm Red and Tiger Balm White both contain 25% camphor in Singapore and Cambodia, but only 11% in Australia as an example.
+This is likely due to different regulatory requirements.

 A new product named Tiger Balm White HR uses eucalyptus oil instead of cajuput oil.